graezykev/explain-nuance-git-merge-rebase/README.md

       D [feature]
 ```

-And their check history details out by running `git log main` and `git log feature`:
+And check their Git history details by running git log main and git log feature:

-> The commit IDs (hash) will be different on your device.
+> The commit IDs (hashes) will be different on your device.

 - `main`